 It is interest-free and you can pay it back over a period of up to two years.
 The amount you can borrow depends on your circumstances, but the minimum amount is £100 and the maximum is £812.
 The repayments are taken out of your weekly or monthly benefits and they can be as low as £2.90 and as high as £55.12.

 You can apply online, by post or through your nearest Jobcentre Plus.
-If you want to read more about Budgeting Loans, click through to the Govt.UK website here.
+If you want to read more about Budgeting Loans, visit the governments website.

 Going into overdraft with your bank without authorisation can be very expensive.
 It is much better to ask for an authorised overdraft to keep for emergencies.
 Different banks have different charges, so ask your bank how much you’ll be expected to pay before you withdraw any money.